poudel-bibek/AI-Assignments/instructions.md

   - Upload your recorded video to [YouTube](https://www.youtube.com/)
   - Submit the video link to respective assignment folder in e-learn/ canvas
-  - Before you submit the link make sure it works
+  - Before you submit the link, make sure it works